 The list of all flood model revisions as specified in CIF-6.D will be reviewed.

-The responses to Disclosures 1 and 2 will be reviewed.

 CIF-7 Flood Model Security

 The modeling organization shall have implemented and fully documented security procedures for: (1) secure access to individual computers where the software components or data can be created or modified, (2) secure operation of the flood model by clients, if relevant, to ensure that the correct software operation cannot be compromised, (3) anti-virus software installation for all machines where all components and data are being accessed, and (4) secure access to documentation, software, and data in the event of a catastrophe.